pawel-kuznik/datasack/README.md

 ## Potentials

 The library operates on a concept of potentials for the storage implementations.
-These objects describe a potential entry or a collection.
-In simple words: they are wrappers of entries and collections allowing to defer actions on the actual data.
+These objects describe a potential of entry or a collection.
+The object allows for access to the actual entry or collection updates when the underlying entry or collection changes.

-@TODO explain the concept of potentials.
+The potential is mostly useful when dealing with react framework.
+Potentials can be passed around as properties and then used by componets to read the data.